-The growing project included in December's Veggie Buds Club box is "Grow Micro Basil", and let me tell you, this one is fun (and yummy!).
+The growing project included in this month's Veggie Buds Club box is "Grow Micro Basil", and let me tell you, this one is fun (and yummy!).
 Veggie Buds Club members receive a seed packet of organic basil seeds, grow tray, and organic grow pad (seeds and pad are from Sprout People, a great company based in the US that has been providing 100% GMO-free organic seeds for over 20 years).
 Instructions are also included, but we wanted to elaborate on how to grow Micro Basil at home in more detail and provide some kid-friendly ways to incorporate these tasty sprouts into everyday meals.
 First we'll outline our basic instructions, keep scrolling for day-by-day photos and recipe inspiration!

 How to Grow Micro Basil